 3) Tyler Roberts (Leeds United)

 Deployed as a forward or winger, Tyler Roberts has already played for five clubs in his short career since starting at West Brom where he made a solitary Premier League appearance in 2016 at the age of seventeen.
-Three loan spells then followed as Roberts spent the next two seasons at Oxford United, Shrewsbury Town and Walsall before then securing a permanent move to Elland Road in January 2018.
+Three loan spells then followed as Roberts spent the next two seasons at Oxford United, Shrewsbury Town and Walsall before securing a permanent move to Elland Road in January 2018.

-Injuries affected his first months with Leeds and not a single appearance was made until the 2018-19 season kicked-off.
+Injuries affected his first few months with Leeds and not a single appearance was made until the 2018-19 season kicked-off.
 Since then Roberts has found his feet in the Championship as well as beginning to find the back of the net.